flatiron/commandful/README.md

  - Add ability to execute remote methods
  - Add ability to make controller swappable.
 Currently, it's bind to a resourceful resource.
 Should be able to work with remote APIs.
  - Add Tests
+ - Add better error handling ( Resourceful should return more generic errors, looks like couchdb response is being piped in )